Pierce Egan: Works

-In 1814, he wrote, set and printed a book about the relationship between the Prince Regent and Mary Robinson, called The Mistress of Royalty, or the Loves of Florizel and Perdita.
-However, he soon became known for his sporting work.
+In 1814, he wrote, set and printed a book about the relationship between the Prince Regent (later George IV) and Mary Robinson, called The Mistress of Royalty, or the Loves of Florizel and Perdita.
+However, Egan soon became known for his sporting work.

 Four volumes of Boxiana; or Sketches of Ancient and Modern Pugilism appeared, lavishly illustrated, between 1813 and 1824.
 Following a dispute with his publisher, Egan was replaced for the fourth Boxiana volume (replaced by "Jon Bee"), the court permitting Egan continued rights to the title provided he used the New Series prefix.
 Two volumes of Egan's New Series Boxiana were published in 1828/29.

 In 1821, Egan announced the publication of a regular journal: Life in London, appearing monthly at a shilling a time.
 It was to be illustrated by George Cruikshank (1792–1878), and was dedicated to the king, George IV, who at one time had received Egan at court.
 The first edition of Life in London or, the Day and Night Scenes of Jerry Hawthorn, esq., and his elegant friend, Corinthian Tom, accompanied by Bob Logic, the Oxonian, in their rambles and sprees through the Metropolis appeared on 15 July 1821.

 Egan's creation was an instant success, and was an early favourite of Thackeray's.
 Pirate versions appeared, featuring such figures as "Bob Tallyho", "Dick Wildfire" and the like.
 Print-makers speedily knocked off cuts featuring the various "stars" and the real-life public flocked to the "sporting" addresses that Egan had his heroes frequent.
 There was a translation into French.
 At least six plays were based on Egan's characters, contributing to yet more sales.
 One of these was exported to America, launching the Tom and Jerry craze there.
 The version created by William Thomas Moncrieff was praised as The Beggar's Opera of its day.
 Moncrieff's production of Tom and Jerry, or Life in London ran continuously at the Adelphi Theatre for two seasons and it was the dramatist's work as much as the author's that did so much to popularise the book's trademark use of fashionable slang.
 Life in London appeared until 1828, when Egan closed it down.